Togainu no Chi

-Togainu no Chi (咎狗の血) is a Japanese BL visual novel created by Nitro+CHiRAL.
+Togainu no Chi (咎狗の血) is a Japanese BL visual novel created by Nitro+CHiRAL and illustrated by Kana Tatana.
 The plot centers on Akira, a young man who is made to participate in a deadly game called "Igura" (from "игра"/ "igra", Russian and Bulgarian for "game") in post-apocalyptic Japan in exchange for being freed from prison.
 His goal is to beat "Il Re" (Italian for "The King"), the strongest person in Igura.
 The game was originally released on PC as Togainu no Chi in 2005, with a PlayStation 2 version titled Togainu no Chi TRUE BLOOD being released on May 29, 2008.
 A PlayStation Portable version was released on December 23, 2010, under the name of Togainu no Chi True Blood Portable.
 On 23 July 2025 the TRUE BLOOD version of the game was released for Windows PCs.

 The game has been adapted into two manga series, a novel, and a twelve-episode anime series.
 In March 2010 as part of the Nitro+CHiRAL 5th anniversary an anime adaptation was announced for Togainu no Chi with production by Aniplex.
 The anime began airing on MBS and TBS on October 7, 2010.
 Aniplex of America streamed and simulcast the series in North America on Anime News Network.